The Left in the European Parliament: Political positions

-GUE/NGL has been split on the issue of Russia.
-On 1 March 2022, 7 MEPs out of the group's 37 voted against the parliament's resolution condemning the Russian invasion of Ukraine, while 10 also abstained in the vote that passed 637–14.
-Even before the war, there have been tensions in the group, especially with the Irish MEPs Mick Wallace and Clare Daly working to defuse sanctions on Russia placed because of the downing of the Malaysia Airlines Flight 17.
+On trade policy policy, The Left is critical of agreements like the EU–Chile Advanced Framework Agreement (AFA), highlighting concerns over corporate interests, environmental degradation, and indigenous rights.
+The Left favours fair trade policies aligned with ecologism and solidarity, rejecting deals that they view in favour of corporate profits rather than sustainability.
+Among its legislative efforts was the Nature Restoration Law.
+In relation to the food price crisis and genetically modified organisms (GMOs), the Left emphasizes consumer choice, safety assessments, and fair prices.
+On foreign policy, the group supports internationalism and pacifism, or otherwise anti-war and anti-militarist views, favouring multilateralism.
+The Left was divided on the issue of Russia.
+On 1 March 2022, 7 MEPs out of the group's 37 voted against the European Parliament's resolution condemning the Russian invasion of Ukraine, while 10 also abstained in the vote that passed 637–14.
+Even before the 2022 escalation of the Russo-Ukrainian war, there were tensions in the group, especially with the Irish MEPs Mick Wallace and Clare Daly working to defuse sanctions on Russia placed because of the downing of the Malaysia Airlines Flight 17.

 Member parties

 MEPs may be full or associate members.